2021 Cuban protests

 A series of protests against the Cuban government and the Communist Party of Cuba began on 11 July 2021, triggered by a shortage of food and medicine and the government's response to the resurgent COVID-19 pandemic in Cuba.
 The protests were the largest anti-government demonstrations since the Maleconazo in 1994.
-Protesters' motivations included resentment at the Cuban government's authoritarianism and curbs on civil liberties, the government's COVID-19 pandemic lockdown rules, the government's failure to follow through on promised economic and political reforms.
-Protesters were also angered by the poor state of the Cuban economy, which is attributed by the Cuban government to 500 years of colonialism, and most recently the U.S. embargo; Cuban dissidents have placed the responsibility on the government's economic policies and human rights abuses.
+Protesters' motivations included the resentment toward the Cuban government's authoritarianism and curbs on civil liberties, the government's COVID-19 pandemic lockdown rules, and the failure to fulfill their promised economic and political reforms.
+The poor state of the Cuban economy also called for major protests all over the country.
+Cuban dissidents have placed the responsibility for these problems on the government's economic policies and abuse of human rights.

 Many international figures called for dialogue, asking that the Cuban authorities respect the protesters' freedom of assembly and peaceful demonstrations.
-Protesters abroad called for the United States to provide humanitarian aid, One person was confirmed dead during a clash between protesters and police; the dissident organization Cuba Decide estimated five deaths.
+Protesters abroad called for the United States to provide humanitarian aid to help the citizens.
+One person was confirmed dead during a clash between protesters and police.
+The dissident organization of Cuba recorded an estimate of five deaths.

-The Cuban government responded to the demonstrations with a crackdown, making hundreds of arrests and charging at least 710 Cubans with crimes, including sedition; some demonstrators were given lengthy prison sentences in trials criticized by Amnesty International, activists and families as unfair.
+The Cuban government responded to the demonstrations with a crackdown, making hundreds of arrests and charging at least 710 Cubans with crimes, including sedition.
+Some demonstrators were given lengthy prison sentences in trials.
+These government acts were criticized by Amnesty International, activists, and families as unfair.
 As a result of the protests, the Cuban government lifted some import restrictions, and the United States government imposed new sanctions on Cuban officials.